Japanese survey ship Katsuriki

-Katsuriki (勝力) was a minelayer (later converted to survey ship) of the Imperial Japanese Navy (IJN) serving during World War I and World War II, the only ship of her class.
+Katsuriki (勝力) was a minelayer (later converted to a survey ship) of the Imperial Japanese Navy (IJN) serving during World War I and World War II, the only ship of her class.
 She was the first purpose-built ocean-minelayer in the Japanese Navy.

 Background

 In 1914, with the start of World War I, the Empire of Japan joined the Allies as part of its obligations under the Anglo-Japanese Alliance.
-However, the Imperial Japanese Navy did not possess an ocean minelayer to protect its harbors from the threat of the Imperial German Navy, only a number of small boats which had been remodeled to carry naval mines.
+However, the Imperial Japanese Navy did not possess an ocean minelayer to protect its harbors from the threat of the Imperial German Navy, only several small boats which had been remodeled to carry naval mines.
 In 1915, a rush order was placed for a purpose-built ocean-minelayer, with the costs to be covered under the Eight-six Fleet program as part of the Muroto-class colliers.
 As there was not much time for the Imperial Japanese Navy Technical Department to develop the design, the basic configuration of Katsuriki was based on that of a standard merchant ship, which was even reflected in her original name of Katsuriki Maru (勝力丸).

-Katsuriki was laid down at Kure Naval Arsenal on 15 May 1916, launched on 5 October 1916 and completed 15 January 1917.
+Katsuriki was laid down at Kure Naval Arsenal on 15 May 1916, launched on 5 October 1916 and completed on 15 January 1917.

 Service history

-World War I and Interwar period
+World War I and the Interwar period

 Katsuriki Maru was completed in time for the final stages of World War I, when the threat of German attack on Japanese harbors was negligible.
 She was retained around the Japanese home islands for the duration of the war.

-On 1 April 1920, she was classified to a utility vessel and renamed Katsuriki.
-She served on occasion as a guard ship around various islands in Japan's recent acquired South Pacific Mandate in the 1920s, and also functioned during the period on maritime surveying duties.
+On 1 April 1920, she was classified as a utility vessel and renamed Katsuriki.
+In the 1920s, she served on occasion as a guard ship around various islands in Japan's recently acquired South Seas Mandate and carried out maritime surveying duties.